E-D-Richard/budget-tracker-webbapp/README.md

 ## Overview

-A budgeting and expense tracking WebApp.
-The user is expected to record/input their transactions based on the categories set and customized by the user (such as food, transportation, etc.).
-The app then tracks the transactions and sums up the spending in each category to calculate the amount of money that remains to be spent.
+A budgeting and expense tracking WebApp where a user can set/allocate funds to a given budget category.
+Default budget categories are provided by the app and the user can customize these categories by adding or removing a category using the settings menu (accessed by clicking on the setting/gear icon).
+Every time the user has a new expense transaction to record, they can submit that expense transaction to the correct category and the app will update the remaining budget balance for that category accordingly.

 ### ToDo

+- test and research new branch behavior in git
+- fix settingsMenu button overlay-appearance issue
 - style NewTransaction button to appear frozen on invalid form entries and add custom input form popUp messages (also create a hover and active state)
 - refresh memory on redux code (explore thunks in reddit project)
 - update NewTrans to be hidden by default (similar to settingsMenu).
 Then, build a new sidebar component and add setttingsMenu and NewTrans